Risk-X: Real-Time Risk Intelligence

 • Modeling: Online anomaly detection using River

-• Drift Detection: ADWIN / Page-Hinkley
+• Drift detection: ADWIN / Page-Hinkley

-• Adaptation Policy: Reset model + recalibrate threshold
+• Adaptation policy: Reset model + recalibrate threshold

 • Storage: Azure SQL Database